In the case of an after hour EMERGENCY repair that requires an electrical inspection

 This list is provided to SCI REMC by the county inspectors.
 Please contact the appropriate county representatives for information on how to be added to this list.

-If your county does not appear on this list, it is because we have not received a list of qualified approved electricians from your county inspector and you will have to wait for reconnect until it has been green tagged by your county inspector.
+If your county does not appear on this list, it is because we have not received a list of qualified approved electricians from your county inspector and you will have to wait for reconnecting until it has been green tagged by your county inspector.